Report of the Trustees for the Year Ended 31 August 2018

 COLIN BROWN – Chair of the House Committee

-PAUL WARE-LANE – Chair of the Events, Activities and Marketing Committee
+PAUL WARE-LANE – Chair of the Events, Activities & Marketing Committee

 HUGH WHITLOCK – Company Secretary